mateen-malik/EDA263/assignment1/report.md

 ### 7.b

-To become another user.
-If you for example want to run a program with higher or lower privileges that you as a user have at the moment.
+To have the higher or lower privileges when running a program, which can be more convenient or safe.

 ### 8.a